cf-toolsuite/cf-butler/README.md

       "delete-services": "false"
     },
     {
-      "description": "Remove stopped applications that are older than some duration from now", "state": "stopped",
+      "description": "Remove stopped applications that are older than some duration from now and restricted to whitelisted organizations", "state": "stopped",
       "from-duration": "P1D",
-      "delete-services": "true"
+      "delete-services": "true",
+      "organization-whitelist": [ "zoo-labs" ]
     }
   ],
   "service-instance-policies": [